Good Conduct stripe

-The Good-Conduct stripe was a British Army award for good conduct during service in the Regular Army by an enlisted man.
+History

 The insignia was a points-up chevron of NCO's lace worn on the lower sleeve of the uniform jacket.
-It was given to Privates and Lance Corporals for 2, 6, 12, or 18 years' service without being subject to formal discipline.
+It was given to privates and lance corporals for 2, 6, 12, or 18 years' service without being subject to formal discipline.
 A further stripe was awarded for every 5 years of good service after the 18th (23-, 28-, 33-, 38-, 43-, or 48 years).
 If the soldier had never had their name written in the Regimental Conduct Book, they earned the 4th, 5th, 6th, and 7th stripes after 16-, 21-, 26-, and 32 years respectively.

 It granted a pay bonus as a sort of "carrot" to get non-promotable enlisted men to behave.
-As the "stick", a stripe would be removed for an infraction (a write-up in the Regimental Conduct Book) and a Court Martial would forfeit all of them.
+As the "stick", a stripe would be removed for an infraction (a write-up in the Regimental Conduct Book) and a court martial would forfeit all of them.
 The soldier would then have to start from the last stripe earned and work his way up again.
-It was also removed upon attaining the rank of Corporal, as Non-Commissioned Officers were promoted by merit and punished by loss of rank.
+It was also removed upon attaining the rank of corporal, as non-commissioned officers were promoted by merit and punished by loss of rank.

-If a soldier left the service upon completing his enlistment and later re-enlisted as a Private in the Regular Army, his Good Conduct stripes were reinstated at the last level he achieved.
-If a soldier transferred as a Private to the Reserve he retained his Good-Conduct stripes.
-If a Private in the Militia, Imperial Yeomanry or Territorial Force was mobilised they could receive Good-Conduct stripes for the cumulative duration of their active service.
+If a soldier left the service upon completing his enlistment and later re-enlisted as a private in the Regular Army, his Good Conduct stripes were reinstated at the last level he achieved.
+If a soldier transferred as a private to the Reserve he retained his Good-Conduct stripes.
+If a private in the Militia, Imperial Yeomanry or Territorial Force was mobilised they could receive Good-Conduct stripes for the cumulative duration of their active service.
 In the Pay Warrant of 1914 the recruit could now choose between Good Conduct pay (a bonus for each Good Conduct stripe earned) or Service pay (a smaller bonus for overseas service).

-Introduced in 1836, they were originally worn on the lower right sleeve and were worn by Privates, Lance-Corporals and Corporals.
-On 1 March 1881 a General Order moved them to the lower left sleeve.
+Introduced in 1836, they were originally worn on the lower right sleeve and were worn by privates, lance-corporals and corporals.
+On 1 March 1881 a general order moved them to the lower left sleeve.
 In 1939, the maximum number of chevrons worn were reduced to 5, regardless of how many had been earned.
 Queen’s Regulations 1961 paragraph 1086, issued as National Service was ending, awarded badges after 2 ½ years, 5, 10, 15, 20 etc without an upper limit.
 There has been no change since then to date, but there was a lack of enthusiasm to wear them after about 1970, both by units and by the soldiers themselves.
-The badges still appear in current Dress Regulations but they are in fact rarely seen, except when troops are engaged in Public Duties and RSM's ensure they are.
+The badges still appear in current dress regulations but they are in fact rarely seen, except when troops are engaged in Public Duties and RSM's ensure they are.
 However, Household troops ceased to do so over a period in the 1980s.
 The regiments report (Private correspondence with regimental adjutants) that they mark the Home Service tunics permanently such that they cannot be re-issued, an important consideration in thrifty times.